-The Gambling Commission states in the fifth edition of its Guidance to Licensing Authorities that "In most cases the expectation is that a single building/ plot will be the subject of an application for a licence, for example 32 High Street.
+The Gambling Commission states in its Guidance to Licensing Authorities that "In most cases the expectation is that a single building/plot will be the subject of an application for a licence, for example 32 High Street.
 But, that does not mean 32 High Street cannot be the subject of separate premises licences for the basement and ground floor, if they are configured acceptably.